QMK: Repeat Key

 , and repeat_key_tap()

-want to define get_repeat_key_eligible()
+likely want to define remember_last_key()

-as described below
+as described

 Implementation details